(2015) Alex Lamb, Gollancz, £14.99, trdpbk, 448pp, ISBN 978-1-473-20608-3

 Very much on the plus side, the story is rather engaging.
 It is a widescreen space opera employ trope treatments common to the best of such novels currently written by the likes of Banks, Reynolds, McAuley et al.

 On the negative side, the writing is just a little clunky and the characters just a tad superficial for my tastes.
 This seems a less sophisticated and refined form of space opera we have become accustomed to in recent years: a new Banks, Reynolds, McAuley et al Alex Lamb certainly is not; he is more Robert Sawyer or Gary Gibson.
-Of course these be a positive as such books are best tackled at speed to even out the bumps and so we get more of a rollicking read..
+Of course this can be a positive as such books can be best tackled at speed to even out the bumps and so we get more of a rollicking read..
 Furthermore, some of the things that initially put me off were later explained, which left me wondering why we were not told earlier.
 For example, while the early scenes on Earth were competently written and engaging, the characterisation of the colonists in the book's first third was decidedly facile: these individuals seemed almost childish, prone to outbursts, and seemingly unable to think through the consequences of their interactions with their peers.
 However, roughly a third of the way in we were told that the colonists had personality problems that arose because they had been genetically enhanced: their personalities really were childish and they were prone to outbursts.
 Why didn't Lamb tell us this earlier?

 This is Lamb's debut novel and all this may be because he has not yet quite caught his stride.
 As said, the story is fine.
 Indeed more than that, his subject matter is germane to a number of real-life social and science-and-society issues.
 We, in the early 21st century, are seeing some disturbing theocracies what with conflict between the Abrahamic religions and the shocking treatment of women and seχual minorities by some states.
 (Though it should be noted that such treatment comes from bigoted individuals and not the principal themes of core religious teachings which do preach tolerance in-between occasional bouts of thunder and lightening.
 Also that some of the non-religious secular are also known for seχual-intolerance, misogyny and, indeed plain common criminality.)